Getting Results With Local SEO For HVAC

-Are you a small business wondering what options you have in the highly competitive and expensive world of online marketing?
+Are you a small business, perhaps even an HVAC company, wondering what options you have in the highly competitive and expensive world of online marketing?
 You might want to consider putting effort in local SEO.
 Still on the fence?
 Consider these figures:

 - Local searches constitute 46% of all Google searches